[September 29, 2020]

 - All businesses operating outdoor swimming pools as a recreational activity, must follow these guidelines, as well as Industry-Specific Guidance Of The Health Officer Of The County Of Marin Regarding Required Best Practices For Outdoor Recreation Activity Businesses.

-- All businesses operating outdoor swimming pools as part of childcare, summer camp or sports camp must be in compliance with the Industry-Specific Guidance of the Health Officer of the County of Marin Regarding Required Best Practices for Childcare Establishments, Summer Camps, and Sports Camps.
+- All businesses operating outdoor swimming pools as part of childcare, day camps or sports camps must be in compliance with the Industry-Specific Guidance of the Health Officer of the County of Marin Regarding Required Best Practices for Childcare Establishments, Day Camps, and Sports Camps.

 - Additional Activity: Small public and private outdoor gatherings comprised of individuals within a Social Bubble are permitted, subject to the requirements of this Order.

 - Basis for Addition: Social Bubbles, which must follow the safety guidance issued by the CDC, CDPH, and local health officials at all times, are reasonably low risk for spreading infection.
 Those in Social Bubbles must comply with the conditions in this Order.

 - A “Social Bubble” means a stable group of not more than 12 individuals, who may attend outdoor social or other events together.